Dantallion7242/Scrape-Scripts/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------

-Below is the README.md content tailored for your Python script to scrape Twitter data using ScraperAPI and save it to JSON and CSV files:

-markdown
-Copy code
 # Twitter Data Scraping with ScraperAPI

 This Python script demonstrates how to scrape Twitter data using ScraperAPI, and save it to JSON and CSV files.